 Get actionable advice from industry experts on topics from marketing to productivity.
 Download Now

 On March 25, 2020, the U.S. federal government announced a record-breaking stimulus package to help individuals and businesses handle the rockiness of COVID-19.
 Since before the announcement, many of us have been scrambled to get the most relevant information to figure out what help we qualify for.

 Most of us have by now heard that the government approved $1,200 payments to individuals making less than $75,000 per year.
 But the details get a little fuzzier on the business side.

-We’ve all read headlines and skimmed articles lettings us know which companies are helping, or suggesting that we may be able to access grants or low-interest loans.
+We’ve all read headlines and skimmed articles lettings us know which companies are helping, or suggesting that we may be able to access grants or low-interest personal loans.
 But who qualifies?
 And how much can help is available?
 How do we apply?

 Last week Tiffany Gonzalez, a CPA in Florida and founder of Accounting To Scale, joined us to distill the rumors, answer common questions, and ultimately set the record straight about the new coronavirus stimulus package.